-Glymur is Iceland’s second-tallest waterfall, and the tallest that is easily accessible by foot.
-Located in the fjord of Hvalfjörður, it stands at a height of 198 metres (650 feet).
+Glymur is Iceland’s second-tallest waterfall and the tallest that is easily accessible by foot.
+Located in the fjord of Hvalfjordur, it falls from a height of 650 feet (198 meters).

-Glymur is fed by the river Botnsá, which has sources in Iceland’s glaciers and runs from a lake above.
-Visit this beautiful spot while on a self drive tour of the island.
+The beautiful waterfall Glymur is fed by the river Botnsa, which has sources in Iceland’s glaciers and runs from a lake above.
+Nestled in a narrow canyon, visiting Glymur is a popular hike with locals and visitors alike.
+Visit this beautiful spot while on a self-drive tour of the island.

-As part of Hvalfjörður in west Iceland, many other sites can be seen in conjunction with Glymur.
-It is close to the settlements of Akranes and Borgarnes, both of which are commerce centres of the region, perfect to refresh at.
+As part of Hvalfjordur in west Iceland, many other sites can be seen in conjunction with Glymur.
+It is close to the settlements of Akranes and Borgarnes, both of which are commerce centers of the region, perfect to refresh at.
 Both are also historically significant, having been settled for over a millennium.

 In terms of natural attractions, Glymur is relatively near to two other notable waterfalls, Hraunfossar and Barnafoss.
 Hraunfossar is serene, with many rivulets pouring off of a shelf of lava rocks, while Barnafoss is turbulent, racing down a narrow canyon.

-Glymur can also be visited as part of a trip to the Snæfellsnes Peninsula, the arm which extends off of west Iceland.
-Some of the country’s most marvellous sites can be found here, such as the basalt cliffs of Lóndrangar, the mountainside gorge of Rauðfeldsgjá Gorge, the peak Kirkjufell, and of course, Snæfellsjökull National Park.
+Glymur can also be visited as part of a trip to the Snaefellsnes Peninsula, the arm which extends off of west Iceland.
+Some of the country’s most marvelous sites can be found here, such as the basalt cliffs of Londrangar, the mountainside gorge of Raudfeldsgja Gorge, the peak Kirkjufell, and of course, Snæfellsjökull National Park.

 Be aware, however, that this would be a long time out for a day trip and would not give you as much time at the sites as you may necessarily desire.
 There are, however, many options for accommodation on the peninsula and in the west.